University Of Dublin City

 The teaching staff is very experienced, many having worked in their field for decades.
 They also hold professional qualifications and awards.

 Tuition fees at the University of Dublin City are very reasonable compared to similar institutions.
-Students are encouraged to live on campus in residence halls, but several other living options are also nearby.
+Students are encouraged to live on campus in residence halls, but several other options are nearby.

 Faculties